amallo/array-util/README.md

 array-unit
 ==========

-Array methods inspired by [Groovy's collection methods](http://groovy.codehaus.org/Collections).
+Array methods inspired by [Groovy's collection methods](http://groovy.codehaus.org/Collections) and written in a closure way with coffeescript.

-Add new methods in Javascript Array class if not exist...
+This module adds new methods in Javascript Array class if not found...

     unless Array::remove
       Array::remove = (fn) ->